 - The song "Rumors of My Demise Have Been Greatly Exaggerated" has one particularly strong F-bomb near the end:

 Shots fired into the sky are now returning.

 Where the fuck will you hide?

-Because Rise Against rarely use any unsavoury language, any song that has cursing could be considered this.
+- Because Rise Against rarely use any unsavory language, any song that has cursing could be considered this.